 Music has the power to transport you through time, a little more precise than that, music has the power to transport you across your own time stream.
 Reliving past glories, revisiting previous festival moments you had forgotten existed, it's all available, all you have to do is pick the perfect song.

 Have you ever noticed as you get older, time irretrievably speeds up?
-Psychologists have a theory behind this remarkable experience 'Retrospective Vantage', Marc Wittman and Sandra Lenhoff of Ludwig Maximillian University of Munich found that the reason for this was new experiences tend to be hardcoded into into our brains whereas familiar experiences tend not to be.
-Quite simply our judgement of time depends on how many new memories we create over a certain period in our life.
+Psychologists have a theory behind this remarkable experience 'Retrospective Vantage', Marc Wittman and Sandra Lenhoff of Ludwig Maximillian University of Munich found that the reason for this was new experiences tend to be hardcoded into our brains whereas familiar experiences tend not to be.
+Quite simply our judgment of time depends on how many new memories we create over a certain period in our life.

 The older you get, the less new experiences you create, and the more experiences you begin to relive.
-However a statement not quite as tragic as it first appears.
+However, a statement not quite as tragic as it first appears.

 We have music.
 Every gig, festival or DJ you attend, you're creating these little snippets of memory, memories that years in the future, you can relive.

-Music is a powerful tool, it helps us remember who we were, and a time in our life long but forgotten, in essence, the opportunity to time travel.
+Music is a powerful tool, it helps us remember who we were, and a time in our lifelong but forgotten, in essence, the opportunity to time travel.

-More powerful than a photo, dance music and the nostalgic memories they evoke can, for better or worse, change your over arching mood instantaneously.
-Next time you're out with only your headphones for company, choose a song that means something to you, whether it be a cherished memory, or a moment in time you'll never forget.
+More powerful than a photo, dance music and the nostalgic memories they evoke can, for better or worse, change your overarching mood instantaneously.
+Next time you're out with only your headphones for company, choose a song that means something to you, whether it be a cherished memory or a moment in time you'll never forget.
 It's amazing how quickly after pressing play you feel that rush, the overwhelming strength of that particular instant in time.